-Assistantship positions sponsored by the Merrick School of Business are posted on the Career and Internship Center's e-Recruiting website at www.ubalt.edu/ubworks.
+Assistantship positions sponsored by the Merrick School of Business are posted on the Career and Internship Center's e-Recruiting website.
 Opportunities for graduate assistantship positions are based on particular needs of the faculty and administration.
-Students interested in positions must visit the Career and Internship Center and request an e-Recruiting form prior to applying for positions posted online.
+Positions are competitive in nature and applications are received through the Career and Internship Center online portal.